Skip to main content

 A wellness program is considered voluntary under the ADA when your participation is not required and your decision to abstain carries no penalty.

 The core of the issue lies in the nature of the information requested.
 These are not superficial inquiries; they are windows into your metabolic and hormonal health.
-Questions about your family’s medical history, your current stress levels, your sleep patterns, or your are deeply personal.
+Questions about your family’s medical history, your current stress levels, your sleep patterns, or your blood pressure are deeply personal.

 They are data points that map the function of your adrenal glands, your thyroid, and your entire hormonal axis.
 Therefore, the ADA’s insistence on voluntary participation is a safeguard, ensuring that you are the one who decides when, how, and with whom you share the intimate details of your body’s internal operations.